mven/velocity-conference-2015-notes/velocity-conference-2015-notes.md

 - no finish line, no end game, quickly evolving
 - pay attention to what you're really trying to achieve and keep eyes on the outcomes

+#### Jessica DeVita & Jennelle Crothers - Microsoft
+@jkc137
+@ubergeekgirl

+Sponsored keynote just talking about how Microsoft is evolving -- not much content

 ## DAY 2